-Water Conservation Methods
+Water Conservation Methods for Homeowners

-Water Conservation Methods That Can Be Practiced By The Individual Water User
+These Water Conservation Methods That Can Be Practiced By The Individual Water User

 - Take a shower instead of filling the tub and taking a bath.
 Showers usually use less water than bathtubs.

 - Install a low-flow shower head that restricts the quantity of flow at 60 psi to not more than 3.0 gallons per minute.

 - Take short showers and install a cutoff valve or turn the water off while soaping and back on again only to rinse.

 - Do not use hot water when cold water will do.
 Washing hands with soap and cold water can save water and energy; hot water should only be added when hands are especially dirty.

 - Reduce the level of the water being used in a bathtub by one or two inches if a shower is not available.

 - Turn water off when brushing teeth until it is time to rinse.

 - Do not let the water run when washing hands.
 Instead, hands should be wet and water should be turned off while soaping and scrubbing and turned on again to rinse.
 A cutoff valve may also be installed on the faucet.